giovannibussotti/GIP/docs/source/index.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us
-We have a mailing list located at: GIP@google-groups.com

 License
 -------